How can we help?

 Step 5: Activate e-prescribing of controlled substances (EPCS) in iPrescribe

-Purpose: Show the steps required to activate EPCS for a self-registered (ID.me) iPrescribe provider.
+Purpose: This article walks through the steps to activate EPCS for a self-registered (ID.me) iPrescribe provider.

-Audience: Providers who are registered for iPrescribe and want to activate EPCS prescribing.
+Audience: Providers registered for iPrescribe who want to activate EPCS prescribing.

-2. To begin, select Activate EPCS from the main menu or a banner ad notification.
+2. Tap Activate EPCS from the main menu or a banner notification.

 Step4_1.PNG Step4_EPCSBanner_0.png